-Search Console video indexing reports shows you issues Google may be having when indexing videos on a given URL.
+Search Console video indexing reports shows you issues Google may be having when indexing videos on a given web page.
 When the report shows ‘Video isn’t on a watch page’ this means that videos on your web page is not indexed by Google.

 What is a Watch Page?